 Fast, accurate miter angle gauge

-Even high quality miter saws don’t always show you the EXACT angle – which is why serious woodworkers use a protractor to verify the blades angle.
+Even high-quality miter saws sometimes show you the EXACT angle – which is why serious woodworkers use a protractor to verify the blade’s tip.

 Gift Guide